YorVeX/xObsBeam/README.md

 ![image](https://user-images.githubusercontent.com/528974/229874785-8a504ebf-a743-4714-8acd-39651784d1c9.png)

 A dialog will appear where you can configure the sender identifier and how the sender will accept receiver connections.
 Named pipe connection is the recommended connection type, as it has the least overhead and therefore should come with the smallest resource impact.
+Compression configuration depends on the setup and use case, read above sections for more information.

 ![image](https://user-images.githubusercontent.com/528974/229875292-ef1cd3e0-4249-4b37-81e0-874c39b7282b.png)